Is Overtraining a Myth? (Real Life Examples)

 Overreaching vs Overtraining

-Overreaching essentially is a mild form of overtraining, when an athlete becomes fatigued and performance decreases.
+Overreaching is essentially a mild form of overtraining, when an athlete becomes fatigued and performance decreases.
 Overreaching typically diminishes following a few days of rest (7).

 Here are some common symptoms of overtraining:

-- Elevated resting heart rate (evidence of high adrenaline levels).
+• Elevated resting heart rate (evidence of high adrenaline levels)

-- Dehydrated.
+• Dehydrated.
 This is because the body is catabolic, often causing a dry mouth.

-- Insomnia.
+• Insomnia.
 Not being able to sleep is a common symptom of overtraining, as the nervous system is excessively stimulated, making it increasingly difficult to switch off.

-- Anxiety.
+• Anxiety.
 Cortisol causes the body to enter “fight or flight” mode.
-Because overtraining causes an excessively aroused state, people may start to perceive harmless situations as threats; causing anxiety.
+Because overtraining causes an excessively aroused state, people may start to perceive harmless situations as threats, causing anxiety.

-- Moody/Irritable.
+• Moody/Irritable.
 Higher cortisol levels can elicit negative mood changes.
 This is the same principle why people often become irritable when they haven’t eaten a meal for a long period of time.

-- Becoming ill.
+• Becoming ill.
 This is a sign of a weakened immune system.

 If overtraining is severe and the person doesn’t stop exercising, this can eventually result in the immune system becoming frail.
-Furthermore, a weakened immune system can increase the chances of cancer or other serious illnesses developing developing.
+Furthermore, a weakened immune system can increase the chances of cancer or other serious illnesses developing.

-Thus overtraining (when experienced in its true form) can be dangerous if rest isn’t taken.
+Thus, overtraining (when experienced in its true form) can be dangerous if rest isn’t taken.

-Cortisol also increases blood pressure, increasing the chances of heart attack or stroke.
+Cortisol also increases blood pressure, increasing the chances of a heart attack or stroke.
 This has resulted in cortisol being nicknamed the ‘death hormone’.

-Tip: Anyone experiencing symptoms of overreaching or overtraining may benefit from supplementing with 1000mg of vitamin C per day, which has shown to slash cortisol levels significantly (8).
+Tip: Anyone experiencing symptoms of overreaching or overtraining may benefit from supplementing with 1000mg of vitamin C per day, which has been shown to slash cortisol levels significantly (8).

 Are Bodybuilders at Risk of Overtraining?